thornbill/mobx-sync-lite/README.md

 ### SSR

-Sometimes, we hope to use MobX in SSR(Server-Side Rendering), there is no standard way to stringify/load mobx store to/from html template, mobx-sync maybe one.
+Sometimes, we hope to use MobX in SSR(Server-Side Rendering), there is no standard way to stringify/load mobx store to/from html template, mobx-sync-lite maybe one.

-At first, you need to call `config({ ssr: true })` before call any decorator of mobx-sync.
+At first, you need to call `config({ ssr: true })` before call any decorator of mobx-sync-lite.
 And then, you can use `JSON.stringify` to stringify your state to html template, and then use `trunk.init` or `parseStore` to load it to your store.